City-of-Helsinki/kukkuu/README.md

 - Click on the "Copy to clipboard" icon after the `Secret value` to copy it to clipboard
 - Paste the value into your env file (`.env` or `docker-compose.env` depending on your setup) as `SOCIAL_AUTH_TUNNISTAMO_SECRET=paste-the-copied-value-here`

+### Adding new files to repository

+**BE AWARE** even when not developing with Docker:
+- You need to **update** the **copied files** in [Dockerfile](./Dockerfile) **when adding new files/dirs** to repository, unless the file/dir you're adding is such that it is not needed in the Docker container at all.
+  Otherwise, it won't be copied to the Docker container, and won't affect Docker's development nor production stage.
+  And as the production deployment uses Docker, it will not work as expected.

 ### Keeping Python requirements up to date